noprompt/vic/README.markdown

 ## Contributing

-Please, please, please feel free to fork, patch, and/or point out any bad code.
+Please feel free to fork, patch, and/or point out any bad code.
+If you'd like to see a featured added, don't hesitate to ask.
+If you're interested in submitting a patch, try to follow the guidelines in this [this](http://pastebin.com/Xixb7YNW) style guide as best as you can.

 ## Thanks